deebot/Beaglebone-BidirectionBus/Pre_GSoC/Readme.md

-Instructions to use systemd service to configure PRU pins (for related files refer folder: Systemd_pinconfig)
+Instructions to use systemd service to configure PRU pins (for related files refer folder: Systemd_pinconfig).
+Configuring this way donot require a system reload.
+Only systemctl daemon reload may be required

 1. cp pruconfig.sh /usr/bin
 2. sudo chmod ugo+x config-pru-pins.sh